 After birth, going number 2 can be scary, painful and difficult.
 The hospital often sends you home with stool softeners, and please use them.
 It will make things much smoother and less traumatic in that department.
-I took the recommended dose, and ate a lot of fiber and water, and I was surprised not to have as much pain as I thought.
-Make sure to eat healthy.
+I took the recommended dose and ate a lot of fiber and water, and I was surprised not to have as much pain as I thought.
+Make sure to eat healthily.
 Lots of fruits and vegetables, and you can avoid some of the pain!

 Wear the Hospital Underwear: